Scottish-Tech-Army/soundscape-backend/docs/operations.md

 - Severity 1: more than one VM exists in the photon VMSS, implying that the VMSS reimage failed to complete in some way

-- Severity 3: errors are reported in Azure Front Door for Soundscape requests **FIXME: this alert is not yet implemented**
+- Severity 2: errors are reported in Azure Front Door for photon requests

 ## Detailed log monitoring